 Our financial results are presented as two reportable segments: Retail and Foodservice.
 Costs that are directly attributable to either Retail or Foodservice are charged directly to the appropriate segment.
 Costs that are deemed to be indirect, excluding corporate expenses and other unusual significant transactions, are allocated to the two reportable segments using a reasonable methodology that is consistently applied.
-The financial information relating to our business segments for the three years ended June 30, 2020, 2019 and 2018 is included in Note 10 to the consolidated financial statements, and located in Part II, Item 8 of this Annual Report on Form 10-K. Further description of each business segment within which we operate is provided below.
+Our Chief Operating Decision Maker ("CODM"), in order to drive enhanced accountability and transparency throughout our organization, initiated a review of functional costs that have historically been part of the indirect costs allocated to our two reportable segments.
+This review was completed as part of our preparation for our upcoming enterprise resource planning system implementation.
+As a result of this review, our CODM identified certain support functions that would be more appropriately presented within corporate expenses to facilitate the management of the business, including assessing segment performance and allocating resources.
+These changes were effective July 1, 2020.
+All historical information has been retroactively conformed to the current presentation.
+These changes had no effect on previously reported consolidated net sales, gross profit, operating income, net income or earnings per share.
+The financial information relating to our business segments for the three years ended June 30, 2021, 2020 and 2019 is included in Note 10 to the consolidated financial statements, and located in Part II, Item 8 of this Annual Report on Form 10-K. Further description of each business segment within which we operate is provided below.